Fun Song Factory

-Fun Song Factory is a British pre-school children's television series and video series.
+Fun Song Factory is a British pre-school children's television and video series.
 It was originally created in 1994 by Will Brenton and Iain Lauchlan, who at the time were part of the Playdays production team.
 The series was produced through their studio Tell-Tale Productions and was originally released as a Direct-to-video series through Abbey Home Entertainment (and later PolyGram Video)'s "Tempo-Pre-School" imprint.

 Format

 The series centers around a factory where music is created.
 In the show, live presenters alongside children come inside and sing a number of nursery rhymes and other classic children's songs, which vary across each episode.

 Versions

 Live Shows

 The show began as a series of direct-to-video features which were recorded in front of a live audience, similar to Scotland's The Singing Kettle series.

 The first Fun Song Factory was released on 1 December 1994, and was released as part of a series of original straight-to-video content commissioned by Abbey Home Entertainment's Abbey Broadcast Communications subsidiary.
 It was filmed at the Polka Theatre in Wimbledon, presented by Iain Lauchlan, Sarah Davison and Dave Benson Phillips, a team of children known as the "Factory Workers", and costumed character versions of Postman Pat, Rupert Bear, SuperTed and Dusty the Dinosaur (an original character created by AHE) making special guest appearances.

 Following the commercial success of the feature, Abbey commissioned Tell-Tale to produce a second feature, recorded at the Chickenshed Theatre in North London.
 Released on 5 January 1996, Fun Song Factory 2 was presented by Iain, Dave and Michelle Durler, with a new selection of factory workers, and Postman Pat, Rupert Bear and SuperTed returning as special guests.

 Following the success of the second tape and the purchase of a stake in Abbey by PolyGram, several additional commissions were made.
 Party Time at the Fun Song Factory, released on 26 July 1996, began a transition to a standard format, featuring a standard factory set, and a cast of original characters being added – A fully-costumed dog character named Ozzy Octave (voiced by Nick Mercer), the foreman of the Fun Song Factory, and the puppets Fred Fixer (voiced by Iain Lauchlan), Talking paint pots and Sally Cat (voiced by Sally Preisig).
 Iain, Sarah and Dave reprised their roles as presenters once again, and this would continue through to The Fun Song Factory at Old MacDonald's Farm (28 September 1996), Christmas at the Fun Song Factory (30 November 1996), Fun Song Factory – Fun and Games (24 September 1997), which featured Katy Stephens instead of Sarah Davison and special guest stars Postman Pat, SuperTed and Bump the Elephant, and Fun Song Factory – Nursery Rhyme Land (5 November 1997), featuring a special guest appearance from SuperTed.

-All seven DTV volumes were reissued between 2001 and 2003 by Universal Pictures Video.
+All seven DTV volumes were reissued between 2001 and 2003 by Universal Pictures (UK) Ltd.